pushkar100/notes-clean-code-architecture/2-variables.md

 ## 2. Use pronounceable names

 In order to reveal the intention of the variable, one must be able to read it without much effort.
 Do not make me think about matters that are not the focus of my business logic

+Another way to think about them are by considering them to be **"Searchable Names"**.
+Developers often have to search through to add new code and debug and it’s important to have names that are searchable by typing in the search box or command line

 **Dont's:**